We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Available in a single or double set, the Elvie is shaped like a large plastic bra cup, and fits right inside your regular nursing bra.

 This pump is truly wireless — you just recharge it every few uses via a micro USB cord.
 That means you can literally walk around your house, sit at your desk, or run a Zoom meeting with these pumps working at the same time.

 Others noted that the free app (which helps keep track of your pumping times and output) is not very accurate.
-Some moms also felt the suction was not as strong as their traditional electric pumps, but this seems to vary based on how well the pump flange fits you.
+Some people also felt the suction was not as strong as their traditional electric pumps, but this seems to vary based on how well the pump flange fits you.

 Most versatile hands-free pump

-The Freemie Milk Collection Cups come with the Liberty Pump, or can be purchased separately if you just want to convert your existing pump to a hands-free option.
-Most moms love the discreet fit, large collection cup capacity, and ease of use of the Freemies.
+You can also purchase the cups separately if you just want to convert your existing pump to a hands-free option.
+Most parents love the discreet fit, large collection cup capacity, and ease of use of the Freemies.

 Most discreet hands-free pump

 A direct competitor of the Elvie Pump, the Willow Generation 3 is another completely wireless, completely hands-free pump.
 The large plastic cups fit into your nursing bra, and once latched, pump while you perform almost any other activity.

 Favorite features include the app (which allows control of the pump and tracking of milk output), the mobile lifestyle it offers, and the comprehensive package of supplies that you get for the price.